Bless-04/Roblox_Sharp/README.md

 [Endpoints](lib/Endpoints) Sourced From [roblox-web-apis](https://github.com/matthewdean/roblox-web-apis/blob/master/README.md) and [create.roblox.com](https://create.roblox.com/docs/cloud/legacy)

 # Roblox_Sharp
 Roblox_Sharp is a C#/.NET library that serves as a unofficial asynchronouse wrapper for Roblox's Web API system.
-The library is built on .NET 8.0, and depends on the standard library (no external dependencies)
+The library is built on .NET 8.0 and uses no external dependencies.

 <!--
 See [wiki](https://github.com/Thundermaker300/Roblox_Sharp/wiki) for all extensive documentation.
 This wiki is work in progress!
 Every public member within the framework is documented via C#'s XML documentation, so users of Visual Studio and Visual Studio Code (and likely other IDEs) should be covered!